datlife/vehicle-tracker/README.md

 In the next following sections, we would walk through the pipeline how to detect and track cars from a video stream using Support Vector Machine (SVM) Classifier.
 This process involves few intersting Computer Vision topics such as Histogram of Gradients (HOG), Spatial binary and Color Histogram.

-We divided this tutorial the into serval sections :
+We divided this tutorial the into several sections :
 1. [Extract Image Feature Vector](#1-extract-image-feature-vector)
 2. [Train SVM Classifier](#2-train-svm-classifier)
 3. [Vehicle Detection](#3-vehicle-detection)